Wondering where your money goes? By setting out your budget you can find a way to manage your finances and get back on track.

 Developing a budget is a great way to take control of your finances.
-Not only does it demonstrate a commitment to change but it can also be a real eye-opener if you are not sure exactly where your money is going.
+Not only does it demonstrate a commitment to change but it can also be a real eye-opener if you are not exactly sure of where your money is going.

 Budgeting can help to: